 Refinancing your current mortgage can drop your monthly payment and interest rate.
 But with every new loan come closing costs.
 Is it always worth it?
 Let’s take a look at the numbers in the various refinance scenarios and see.
-Lets find out if the cost to refinance a home mortgage are rising in 2020.
+Lets find out if the cost to refinance a home mortgage will continue to rise in 2024.

 Average Mortgage Refinance Closing Costs

 As of last year, the average closing costs to refinance a mortgage was 1.5%.
 This figure varies depending on your type of loan and FICO score.
 If you have a $200,000 mortgage, the typical closing costs for a refinance will amount to 1.5% or $3000.
 If you want to refinance your loan into a 30 year note, this means you need to see a drop of about $90 per month in your payment to make it worth it.

 On the up side, most lenders allow you to roll your closing costs into your new loan.
 So you need not pay cash up front.

 How Does a No Closing Cost Refinance Work?

 A no closing cost refinance sounds great, right?
 Almost too good to be true?
 Well in some ways, it is.
 The truth is, you will always end up paying somewhere to refinance a mortgage.
 Whether you pay up front or as part of the loan, you will be paying something – closing costs, origination fees or a higher mortgage rate.

 A no closing cost refinance loan usually has an interest rate that is a bit higher to make up for the closing costs the lender paid for you.
 The rate could be .5% higher over the life of the loan, which will cost you tens of thousands of dollars more in interest.

 That said, there are advantages to a no closing cost refinance that are worth considering: